Thiago-cez/Thiago-cez/README.md

    ### About me

-    I'm a Software Developer
+      💻 I'm a Software Developer

-    a fullstack web developer with good practices in maintaining and building web pages.
+      🙋‍♂️a fullstack web developer with good practices in maintaining and building web pages.

-    I like to craft solid and scalable web pages with great user experience.
+      👉I like to craft solid and scalable web pages with great user experience.

+      ❤️ I'm a Classical music lover and Like to play Violin and Viola.